All Episodes

 Listen.

-Don't you know that Santa Claus got dirty job?
+Don't you know that Santa Claus got a dirty job?

-He's gotta keep on pushing them reindeer hard if it's gonna hit every time.
+He's got to keep on pushing them reindeer hard if it's going to hit every town.

 Sneaking in, sneaking out for 24 hours straight.